Don’t Allow Fear to Destroy Your Peace

 (tenor images)

 The messiness of life has often challenged us to question what God is up to.
 If there even is a God.
-If you believe that God is up in the sky doling out rewards or punishments and you never received that promotion, perfect partner, or winning lottery ticket you begged him for, you may be very confused.
-If your words of wisdom for a friend who just received a terminal diagnosis are, “This must be God’s plan for you so suck it up buttercup”, then your understanding of God is likely skewed a bit….actually A LOT!
+If you believe that God is up in the sky doling out rewards or punishments and you never received that promotion, perfect partner, or winning lottery ticket you begged Him for, you may be very confused.

 Many of us may be experiencing a significant crisis of faith and lack of understanding of just who this God is that we worship.
 At the core of the confusion may be the age-old question of where God is in the midst of all the tragedies and disasters we are witnessing.
 All of us have been affected, some more personally than others.

 There are also those who seem impervious to human suffering, believing it only happens far away in third-world countries.
-I’m not sure how they’re able to deny the reality of so much despair and misery, but it would be necessary I suppose, if they want to keep it from affecting them, from reaching down into their very being and ripping their hearts out.
+I’m not sure how they’re able to deny the reality of so much despair and misery, but it would be necessary, I suppose, if they want to keep it from affecting them, from reaching down into their very being and ripping their hearts out.

 But we can’t avoid it when it’s up close and personal.
-That’s when we question why God isn’t fixing all of this when we diligently pray for him to intervene?
+That’s when we question why God isn’t fixing all of this when we diligently pray for Him to intervene?
 What kind of God would just sit back and ignore all the pain and suffering?
-Do I even believe in him?
+Do I even believe in Him?

 Let’s recap all the terrible things that have happened in the past year and revisit the “where is God” question.
 (It’s very telling that I am reposting this on 2/25/23, two years later, and there is nothing in these statistics that could not apply today.)